 A Guide to Building a Chicken Coop

-If you’re contemplating building a chicken coop, you’ve likely made the decision to procure a few chicks.
-While they’re young, a cardboard box with a heat lamp in your home will suffice, but by the time they’re six weeks old they’ll need more substantial housing to keep them warm, dry and safe from predators.
+Raising chickens in your backyard or on your property is a great way to ensure you have fresh eggs every day.
+Not to mention your yard will have fewer bugs and ticks.
+If this sounds like something you would want then you may have already researched places to get some chicks.
+While they’re young, a cardboard box with a heat lamp in your home will suffice, but by the time they’re six weeks old, they’ll need more substantial housing to keep them warm, dry and safe from predators.
 With some basic carpentry skills and a few tools, you can finish the project in a weekend.

 Equip the Inside

-Build one square nesting box, at least a square foot, for every three birds along the opposite wall and suspended above the floor.
-Ensure the boxes are lower than the roosting bar.
-Fill the boxes with straw.
+The general rule for building nesting boxes is that you need one square foot box for every three birds.
+Ensure the boxes are lower than the roosting bar so your chickens won’t perch on them.
+Fill the boxes with straw to ensure they have a comfortable place to lay their eggs.
 If you’ll be running electricity to the coop, install the wiring and bulb, which will keep chickens warm in winter and help during nesting.

-Inspect the structure for any holes or cracks where a predator could enter.
+Inspect your newly built coop for any holes and cracks that a predator could enter.
 If you find any, plug them up with metal chicken wire.
-Then, introduce your chicks to their new home.
-With regular feeding and care, in about six months you’ll start getting eggs.
+You can now introduce your chickens to their new home!
+After about six months with proper feeding and care, you will start reaping the benefits – eggs!